Scanpath Prediction on Information Visualisations: Experiments

 \subsection{Dataset}

 Since the provided fixations in the SALICON dataset~\cite{jiang2015salicon} lacked timestamps, we retrieved fixation duration by applying the IDT~(Identification by Dispersion Threshold) algorithm~\cite{komogortsev2010standardization} on raw gaze data to prepare the SALICON-MD~(Multi-Duration) dataset.
 We truncated fixations in MASSVIS~\cite{borkin2013makes, borkin2015beyond} to the first 5 seconds to make fair comparisons with baseline methods.
-MASSVIS-MD~(Multi-Duration) is a dataset created according to the following gaze timestamps: 0~--~0.5\,s, 0.5~--~2\,s, and 2~--~5\,s.
+MASSVIS-MD~(Multi-Duration) is a dataset created according to the following gaze timestamps: 0\,--\,0.5\,s, 0.5\,--\,3\,s, and 3\,--\,5\,s.
 We used this dataset to fine-tune MD-SEM~\cite{fosco2020much} on information visualisations as a baseline.
-Then, we prepared MASSVIS-MDE with the same durations as MASSVIS-MD for training \methodSaliencyNameShort.
-We did an alphabetic 5:1 split of MASSVIS to construct training and evaluation sets.
+Then, we prepared MASSVIS-MDEFD from the element annotations of MASSVIS~\cite{borkin2015beyond} with the same durations as MASSVIS-MD for training \methodSaliencyNameShort.
+To validate the generalisability of our model, we wanted to created train and evaluation sets that are balanced w.r.t. the source and visualisation type.
+Based on the naming convention of each sample from the MASSVIS dataset, we sorted all the files by name and selected every sixth file for the evaluation set.
+This assures the evaluation set is balanced by both source and visualisation type.
+More details are available in Table 2 in supplementary material.
 All evaluations on MASSVIS followed the same split policy.